SAMHSA frames IT as business technology

-Donald Cox, Chief Information Officer for the Substance Abuse and Mental Health Services Administration, took the position just earlier this year.
-Generally, his job description includes supporting internal offices with technology needs and sitting on the Department of Health and Human Service’s CIO Council to address department-wide IT projects and how to approach them.
+Donald Cox, chief information officer for the Substance Abuse and Mental Health Services Administration, took the position just earlier this year.
+Generally, his job description includes supporting internal offices with technology needs and sitting on the Health and Human Services Department's CIO Council to address departmentwide IT projects and how to approach them.

-However, Cox prefers to refer to Information Technology as Business Technology “because it’s really the technology that enables the business,” he told GovernmentCIO Magazine in an interview.
-“So I find myself sitting with these centers and offices and saying ‘what do you need to do your mission, and how do we go forward and get it implemented.’”
+However, Cox prefers to refer to information technology as business technology “because it’s really the technology that enables the business,” he told GovernmentCIO Magazine.
+“So I find myself sitting with these centers and offices and saying, ‘what do you need to do your mission, and how do we go forward and get it implemented.’”

 Cox is referring to the internal offices within SAMHSA and his role to support those offices with the technology infrastructure needed to facilitate tasks like updates to the websites, mobile applications and analytic-type applications.
 Ultimately, these tasks allow the offices to better target and deliver their resources to the right people but are met with challenges specific to both the health IT world and government IT as a whole.

 Identifying IT Pain Points

 “There’s always the challenge of contracts,” Cox said.
 “That’s the conversation that we are constantly having in the government.”
 In terms of acquisition reform, CIOs are looking for more efficient ways to get technology faster and cheaper while still maintaining product quality.

 Cox also stressed the fair, yet lengthy, process of hiring federal employees.
 It is difficult for the government to acquire confident, talented and interested parties when competing with the salaries major companies in the private sector are able to provide.

 Additionally, Cox said government employees in lower positions often move from agency to agency looking for promotions.
 To reduce this turn-around rate, he suggested the government create more advancement opportunities within agencies that attract employees to stay longer.